irmen/prog8/docs/source/programming.rst

     (use the ``string.length`` routine if you want to dynamically determine the length by counting to the first 0-byte)

-max(x)
-    Maximum of the values in the array value x

-min(x)
-    Minimum of the values in the array value x

 reverse(array)
     Reverse the values in the array (in-place).
     Can be used after sort() to sort an array in descending order.

-sum(x)
-    Sum of the values in the array value x

 sort(array)
     Sort the array in ascending order (in-place)